 He cited all the canons that forbade giving laymen ecclesiastical dignities, but he was overruled.
-He was ordained priest and bishop and sent to Peru, where he found colonialism at its worst.
+Turibius was ordained priest and bishop and sent to Peru, where he found colonialism at its worst.
 The Spanish conquerors were guilty of every sort of oppression of the native population.
-Abuses among the clergy were flagrant, and he devoted his energies (and suffering) to this area first.
+Abuses among the clergy were flagrant, and he devoted his energies and suffering to this area first.

 He began the long and arduous visitation of an immense archdiocese, studying the language, staying two or three days in each place, often with neither bed nor food.
-He confessed every morning to his chaplain, and celebrated Mass with intense fervor.
-Among those to whom he gave the Sacrament of Confirmation was Saint Rose of Lima, and possibly Saint Martin de Porres (November 3).
-After 1590, he had the help of another great missionary, Saint Francis Solanus.
+Turibius confessed every morning to his chaplain, and celebrated Mass with intense fervor.
+Among those to whom he gave the Sacrament of Confirmation was the future Saint Rose of Lima, and possibly the future Saint Martin de Porres.
+After 1590, he had the help of another great missionary, Francis Solanus, now also a saint.

-His people, though very poor, were sensitive, dreading to accept public charity from others.
+Though very poor his people were sensitive, dreading to accept public charity from others.
 Turibius solved the problem by helping them anonymously.